ibm-cloud-docs/cloud-object-storage/cli/s3fs.md

 ```
 {:codeblock}

-The `<bucket>` is an exising bucket and the `<mountpoint>` is the local directory where you want to mount the bucket.
+The `<bucket>` in the example refers to an existing bucket and the `<mountpoint>` is the local path where you want to mount the bucket.
 The `<endpoint>` must correspond to the [bucket's location](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-endpoints).
 The `credentials_file` is the file created with the API key or HMAC credentials.

 Now, `ls <mountpoint>` will list the objects in that bucket as if they were local files (or in the case of object prefixes, as if they were nested directories).